 - Must set up voicemail with the provided telephone and phone number on the campus phone system.

-- Room rent as specified in the Resident Assistant employee agreement
+- Room rent as specified in the Resident Assistant Employment Agreement

-- Freshman RAs will receive an additional $65 in the fall semester only, as payment for coordination of the extended orientation programs for their residents
+- Freshman RAs will receive an additional $65 in the fall semester only, as payment for coordination of the Essential First Year Intiative programs for their residents

 - Must request and receive approval from the supervisor for weekend or extended absences from residence.